dguzh/geoparser/README.md

 - **macOS**: `~/Library/Application Support/geoparser/geonames.db`
 - **Linux**: `~/.local/share/geoparser/geonames.db`

 Please ensure you have enough disk space available.
-The final size of the downloaded GeoNames data will be approximately 3.2 GB, increasing temporarily to approximately 5 GB during the download and setup process.
+The final size of the downloaded GeoNames data will be approximately 3.2 GB, increasing temporarily to around 5 GB during the download and setup process.

 **Note:** The library currently only supports the GeoNames gazetteer, but the framework allows for future extensions with other knowledge bases.